Whether you’re looking for something different or just trying to fill an awkward space. Bespoke furniture is all about making furniture to suit you.

 Ideally first meetings should take place in situ.
-That can’t always be the case but even if the room is still a building site, problems and hard to describe details can be better explained when they’re there in front of you.
+Even if the room is still a building site, problems and hard to describe details are better explained when they’re there in front of you.

-Everything I make is tailored to the client.
+All the furniture I make is bespoke furniture, tailored to the client.
 All the particular details that go to make up your design add to the luxury but also the cost.
-After receiving the estimate, details can be edited if necessary to try to meet the budget for the job.

 It’s impossible to give an accurate estimate for any job without carefully going through the designs and specifications but as a rough guide wardrobes start at £8k and kitchens £20k.

-Once the design is approved and the estimate agreed it’s time to start making.
-A deposit of approximately 50% is asked up front.
+Once the design is approved and the estimate agreed a deposit of approximately 50% is asked up front.
 This is to cover materials and part of the workshop costs.
 Depending on the size of the job there may be an interim payment before the final fitting but on many smaller jobs I don’t ask for any of the balance until completion.

 Clients are very welcome to visit to the workshop in North London to see how their furniture is progressing or if that’s not convenient, I can email regular updates.